 The corridors of art galleries transport you to a time long ago, a time familiar, even a time hoped for.

-The stories that are secured on the walls or behind glass are many and varied: dramatic, thought-provoking, subtle, intricate, controversial.
+Put simply, the National Gallery of Victoria (NGV) is Australia’s premier art gallery, delivering world-class collections across two sites.
 Outstanding European, American, and Asian art is among the 70,000-plus works at NGV International, which also hosts significant temporary exhibitions.
 Meanwhile, the Ian Potter Centre: NGV Australia has more Australian art than anywhere in the world.
 Enjoy a gripping historical journey that extends from the colonial era to present day.

 The Art Gallery of Ballarat is one of Australia’s best regional galleries and is a visual reminder of the wealth that flowed during Victoria’s gold-rush days.
-The nation’s oldest regional gallery has a booming Australian collection that guides you through an extensive time period and features works from some of our biggest artists.
+The nation’s oldest regional gallery has a booming Australian collection that guides you through an extensive period and features works from some of our biggest artists.

 Earning just as much attention as its Goldfields neighbour is Bendigo Art Gallery.
 It delivers a visual feast thanks to a wide variety of art, including incredibly striking pieces as well as a series of works concentrating on the local goldfields.
 To complement this permanent collection, Bendigo has an exhibition program that’s the envy of many.

-Book now: BIG4 Castlemaine Gardens Holiday Park.
+Park nearby: BIG4 Castlemaine Gardens Holiday Park.

 Modern Australia is the focus at TarraWarra Museum of Art, a stunning building located in the scenic surrounds of the Yarra Valley wine region.
-Open only since 2003, TarraWarra emerged on the back of a superb private collection and has thrived ever since.
+Open since 2003, TarraWarra emerged on the back of a superb private collection and has thrived ever since.

 Beat the winter chill with a visit to Benalla Art Gallery.
 This popular Victorian gallery has an almighty collection, and the works of big-name Australian artists – including Arthur Streeton, Sidney Nolan, and Frederick McCubbin – give it immense appeal.
 A quality assortment of indigenous art provides further reason to visit.

-Benalla is just half an hour from BIG4 Wangaratta North Cedars Holiday Park.
+Park nearby: BIG4 Wangaratta North Cedars Holiday Park.

-The Convent Gallery in Daylesford highlights the region’s penchant for indulgence.
+The Convent highlights the region’s penchant for indulgence.
 This attraction is housed in a restored 19th-century Victorian mansion, and variable eye-catching art is spread over three levels.
 If the weather is kind, this vantage point provides spectacular views over Daylesford and surrounds that are as pretty as a picture.

-Highly regarded for its fine and decorative arts collection, Hamilton Art Gallery is a must-visit attraction in the Grampians region.
+Highly regarded for its fine and decorative arts collection, Hamilton Gallery is a must-visit attraction in the Grampians region.
 Striking silver and glass objects form part of this internationally important collection, and elsewhere a solid assortment of Australian paintings can be admired.